Soleedus/debian-i3gaps/README.md

 4. You will need to set GTK theme manually in Chrome.
 5. You may now comment out deb-src lines from your /etc/apt/sources.list

+IMPORTANT!

+If you have problem logging in after running the script, it may be xorg.conf causing this, in this case do:

+`sudo rm /etc/X11/xorg.conf`

 #### Custom keybindings: ($mod = windows key)

 1. $mod+Return = Termite.